 Here you’ll find everything you need to know about the event and volunteering at EuroBasket25 in Tampere.

-Later in May, we’ll publish Volunteer Info Package 2, which includes tips and perks for volunteers, info about the tournament’s sustainability actions, the communication and safety guidelines, and details on volunteer certificates.
-Like the first one, it will be available as a PDF and a video.
+Also on this page, Volunteer Info Package 2 includes communication and safety guidelines, tips and perks for volunteers, and details on volunteer certificates.
+Like the first one, it will be available as a PDF (later in July).

 During the tournament, this volunteer page will be updated regularly with important announcements, highlights from each day, behind-the-scenes looks at our amazing teams and their tasks – and more!
 Stay tuned!